Nick Long

 Nicholas Alexander Long is an American songwriter and singer.
-He is best known as the founder and frontman of indie pop band Dark Waves, and for co-writing Machine Gun Kelly's Tickets to My Downfall and Mainstream Sellout LP's.
+He is best known as the founder and frontman of indie pop band Dark Waves, and for co-writing and producing Machine Gun Kelly's Tickets to My Downfall, Mainstream Sellout and Lost Americana albums.
 Long has also co-written several singles, including Børns' "Electric Love".

 Early life

 Nicholas Alex Long was born in Santa Barbara.
 Long started playing guitar when he was 8 years old, and began to play in bands when he was 10 or 11.

 Career

 Early career

 Long first gained attention as guitarist of Santa Barbara punk act Staring Back in 2002, replacing their original guitarist who quit during the band's participation in Warped Tour.

 In the mid-2000s, Long fronted the punk group Sicker Than Others.
 The band released one album, Honestly, and had recorded a second album which went unreleased.
 The song "Face Away" was included on the soundtrack of Skate, and the band's touring line-up included Versus the World frontman Donald Spence on guitar.
 Sicker Than Others was active until 2007.

 From 2008 onward, Long played guitar and fronted post-hardcore band Dead Country, releasing a four-track EP in 2010.
 A second EP was also released, though has since been removed from streaming services.

 Long's next band, Wild Heart, was formed in the early 2010s, releasing "The Heartbeat, The Soul" (which would be re-released when Long formed Dark Waves) and "Big Windy Mansion."
 The band supported Unwritten Law on a single European tour before disbanding.